Information, Advice and Guidance

-Furthermore, Higher Education is changing quickly too: with Tuition fees and student loans making the economic decision about whether to go to University a more difficult one than ever before.
+Furthermore, Higher Education is changing quickly too, with tuition fees and student loans making the economic decision about whether to go to university a more difficult one than ever before.
 While the long-term financial benefits of a degree may no longer appear so enticing, young people are increasingly faced with the dilemma that many employers are, nevertheless, looking for graduates to fill vacancies.
 Finally, the options other than employment and Higher Education can need explanation, notably the possibility of apprenticeship.

-Most importantly the Sixth Form Tutors and the Sixth Form Team are always available to students – and parents – to discuss the issues facing sixth form students.
+Most importantly, the Sixth Form Tutors and the Sixth Form Team are always available to students – and parents – to discuss the issues facing Sixth Form students.
 Please use the materials provided or contact us for further support.

 Student Finance England www.gov.uk/student-finance

-Not going to university? www.notgoingtouni.co.uk/
+Not going to university? www.notgoingtouni.co.uk

-Year in Industry http://www.etrust.org.uk/the-year-in-industry
+Year in Industry www.etrust.org.uk/the-year-in-industry

 For more apprenticeship and school leaver opportunities, please check out our Careers and Work Experience page (under Student Zone) on the school website.

-Careersnearhere.com is a free resource for tutors, parents and for young people.
+careersnearhere.com is a free resource for tutors, parents and for young people.
 It is supported by social media and it’s mobile friendly - so if the Wi-Fi is slow one day why not get out the mobiles and take a look?
 It provides simple signposting direct to local opportunities in a range of careers whether you are looking for volunteering , work experience or taster days to help guide future choices.